Satyam/mithril-isomorphic/README.md

 If you click on the tabs on the top copy, the contents of those tabs will change without going to the server while the bottom copy will remain the same.

-If you click then on the bottom copy, the contents of both will change after a trip to the server.
+If you click them on the bottom copy, the contents of both will change after a trip to the server.

 `server.js` launches an express server which uses middleware to run the Mithril application in the server.
 For the default configuration, you just need to add this to the express server script: